itay99988/RayTracing/README.md

 ## Algorithm overview
 Optical ray tracing describes a method for producing visual images constructed in 3D computer graphics environments.
 It works by tracing a path from an imaginary eye through each pixel in a virtual screen, and calculating the color of the object visible through it.

 Scenes in ray tracing are described mathematically by an input file which is processed by the program.
 Typically, each ray must be tested for intersection with some subset of all the objects in the scene.
 Once the nearest object has been identified, the algorithm will estimate the incoming light at the point of intersection, examine the material properties of the object, and combine this information to calculate the final color of the pixel.
-In our case, we use Phong illumination model in order to calculate the way the light affects each fixel in the scene.
+In our case, we use Phong illumination model in order to calculate the way the light affects each pixel in the scene.
 The program also takes reflective and transparent materials into account.

 It may at first seem counterintuitive or "backwards" to send rays away from the camera, rather than into it (as actual light does in reality), but doing so is many orders of magnitude more efficient.
 Since the majority of light rays from a given light source do not make it directly into the viewer's eye, a "forward" simulation could potentially waste a major amount of computation on light paths that are never recorded.